raphaelmansuy/code2prompt/README.md

 - Facilitating better interdependency analysis and refactoring suggestions.
 - Enabling more contextually relevant documentation generation.
 - Helping LLMs learn and apply project-specific patterns and idioms.

-By generating a comprehensive Markdown file containing the content of your codebase, Code2Prompt simplifies the process of providing context to LLMs, making it an invaluable tool for developers working with AI-assisted coding tools.

 ## Features